paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

         if (!PyArg_ParseTupleAndKeywords(args, kwds, "OO", kwlist, &field_one, &field_two)) {
             return NULL;
         }
+        /* The two fields are PyObjects.
+If your design is that those arguments should be
+         * specific types then take the opportunity here to test that they are the
+         * expected types.
+         */

-        if (!static_BasicNT_Type) {
+        /* Now check that the type is available. */ if (!static_BasicNT_Type) {
             static_BasicNT_Type = PyStructSequence_NewType(&BasicNT_desc);
             if (!static_BasicNT_Type) {